 - CALL 911 and follow the dispatcher’s instructions.

 Academic Buildings Emergency Information

 The Emergency Guide for Academic Buildings provides information on how to handle various emergency situations — elevator failure, threat of violence, fire, bomb threats, medical emergencies, hazardous materials incident, thunderstorms, and more.Academic Buildings: Emergency Guide

 During a campus emergency, Truman State University will distribute information to the campus community using the following methods:

 - alerts on campus computer work stations and digital signage

 During a campus emergency, information will be posted on the TruAlert website.

 Go to TruAlert website>

-Truman students, faculty and staff can sign up for this emergency messaging service.
-TruAlert sends a text message to all enrolled cell phones in the event of an emergency at the University.
+Truman students, faculty and staff can sign up for a text messaging service.
+In the event of an emergency at the University, a text message is sent to all enrolled cell phones